AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 {sample}CS\_TextFormatter\_01{sample}

 First of all, you should enable the labels.
-Then set the fields of values you want those labels to show using the {api:anychart.core.ui.LabelsFactory#textFormatter}**.textFormatter()**{api} function according to the table above.
+Then set the fields of values you want those labels to show using the {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} function according to the table above.

 This function can return more than one value.
 The sample below demonstrates it.